elicorrales/learning-rust-n-wasm-tutorials/README.md

 [WASM Programming Part 2 Hello World]()
-In this video we run a very basic Rust WASM bin and lib against Wasmedge, Wasmtime, and Wasmer.
+In this video we run a very basic Rust WASM bin and lib against Wasmedge, Wasmtime, Wasmer, and Node.js.
 [Here](https://github.com/elicorrales/learning-rust-n-wasm-tutorials-playlist-1-part-2) is the code and helpful stuff for Part 2.
 <br/>